 Kinesthetic

 You may find them empathetic, have easy access to compassion, and use touch-oriented language.
-They learn best by hands-on experience, tend to speak slowly, digest information before responding, and likely look down when recalling memories.
+They learn best through hands-on experience, tend to speak slowly, digest the information before responding, and likely look down when recalling memories.
 Their intuitive “superpower” is clairsentience.
 They may say things like:

 • “That story didn’t feel right.”